sashachernin/FTPClientServer/Documentation/ThreadSafety.md

 One of the calls will always occur first, and the second will wait for it to complete.
 This is part of a ConcurrentMap's thread safety.<br>

-### These are the cases where I needed to implement some thread safety mechanism
-#### More than one thread is trying to upload a file with the same name at the same time.
+### More than one thread is trying to upload a file with the same name at the same time.
 To solve the problem here, two ConcurrentHashMap were implemented, one for the file indexer, and the other as a list of locked files. <br>
 **File indexer map** contains files name as the key, and the hash digest info as the value. <br>